cesaSalaam/robertaEmotionDetect/README.md

 #### Inference

-There are multiple ways to use this model in Hugginface Transformers.
-Possibly the simplest is using a pipeline
+There are multiple ways to use this model in Huggingface Transformers.
+Possibly the simplest is using a pipeline:

 ```python
 from transformers import pipeline